daniel8691/car_sales_excel/README.md

 # 2019 Car Sales Data Analysis

 This project was done based on the 2019 sales data of a company.
 The purpose of this project is to take the opportunity to showcase my Excel skills as well as some data analysis.
-Some analysis included looking at the performance of each product line, and sales representatives for the car dealership.
+Some analysis included looking at the performance of each product line, and sales representatives for the company.

 I've included some graphs created using Microsoft Excel to help with my analysis: